 At first, addresses in Bogotá might seem confusing, but actually, it’s pretty easy to orient yourself in the city.
 It’s organized by a grid system of calles (streets) that run east to west and carreras (avenues) that run north to south.
 Knowing this will save you a considerable amount of time because every single address is the intersection of a calle and a carrera.
 Tell your taxi driver, “I’m going to Calle 55 con Carrera 28” and he will understand it perfectly.
 And if you ever get lost in Bogotá, just look east.
 The mountains are always there to guide your way (read our article Getting Lost in Bogotá: How to Use the Main Streets as a GPS).

 If you are taking public transportation, like the Transmilenio or another bus (read our article Basics for Transportation in Bogotá), search for the number of the route before you go out and see how you can get where you need to be.
 By doing this, you save time and avoid getting lost, and therefore, don’t stress out trying to get somewhere on time (take a look at this article Apps to help you get around Bogotá).
+If you want to rent a bike to move around, a great option in Baja Bikes, the biggest world-wide bike tours operator; click here to book.
+It costs around $3.50 USD per hour.

 Living in Bogotá is a challenge.
 Take into account how the city works and how you can manage your time and your activities.
 Remember that time is the biggest treasure we have nowadays, so organizing yourself will allow you to enjoy every single thing of this amazing and crazy paradise.